This article discusses the harmful effects from swallowing gasoline or breathing in its fumes.

 - Chest x-ray

-- Endoscopy.
-Camera placed through the mouth to see burns in the esophagus and stomach.
+- Endoscopy (camera down the throat to look for burns in the esophagus and the stomach)

 How well a person does depends on the amount of poison swallowed and how quickly treatment was received.
 The faster a person gets medical help, the better the chance for recovery.